 Cummins Engines

 The Cummins Engines program focuses on maintenance, repair and optimization of Cummins-powered engines and equipment.
-This 12-week program results in graduates being classified as CMI Level 1 Technicians.46
+This 12-week program results in graduates becoming qualified on the ISX15 Engine Platform and classified as CMI Level 1 technicians.46

 Cummins Power Generation

-The 12-week Cummins Power Generation specialized training program helps students learn the fundamentals of power generation, focusing on equipment and controls alongside engine maintenance.46 Graduates are classified as CMI Level 1 Technicians and get the chance to earn several diesel mechanic certifications.
+The 12-week Cummins Power Generation specialized training program helps students learn the fundamentals of power generation, focusing on equipment and controls alongside engine maintenance.46 Graduates are classified as CMI Level 1 technicians and receive NFPA-70e Certification, which is the standard for electrical safety.
+Grads also get the chance to earn several other Cummins Power Generation certifications, including AC Generators, PCC, and ATS.

 Peterbilt Technician Institute (PTI)